 In March 2016, Ofsted returned and judged the Academy a ‘Good School’ with notably key findings.

 Leaders have nurtured a culture of higher aspiration, so that expectations of what pupils can and should achieve are higher.

 as a result of leaders’ actions to share the best practice across the school and hold staff accountable for the progress that pupils make.

 In May 2016 I took on a new challenge at Hindhead Campus, OneSchool.
-As Headteacher, I have led a Material Change Inspection, overseen two significant buildings projects (the third just started this summer), a school reorganisation, a full inspection and taken responsibility for my three years of improving students outcomes.
+As Headteacher, I led a successful Material Change Inspection, oversaw two significant buildings projects, reorganised the staffing and administration structures, led a full inspection and taken responsibility for my three years of improving students outcomes.
 And as busy as we were, we still found time to organise Southern Rock 2018, a national, grass roots professional development event.

 The opening line of our inspection report a worthy acknowledgement of the effort of everyone involved at the school.

 Focus School Hindhead Campus benefits from outstanding leadership, management and governance which have driven forward substantial improvements within a short period of time.

 The school’s leadership and management are outstanding.
 This judgement is made despite the fact that the quality of education is not yet outstanding, because of the substantial and decisive impact on school improvement already made by senior leaders most of whom have not yet been in post for a full year.

 This report is important, however, it is the views of our parents and students that are most important to me professionally.
 In the space of little under a year our NPS score has improved markedly and were at their highest in the school’s history.
 In timing with our eldest about to start Secondary school, we decided to accept a new adventure overseas.
 Professionally, I continued to pursue my interest in Organisational Management and Coaching and Mentoring, qualifying as a Level 5 Coach in December 2019.